Born: February 19, 1967

 Benicio's first feature film role was the less than impressive role of Duke the Dog-Faced Boy in the sequel film Big Top Pee-wee (1988).
 It wasn't exactly his breakthrough performance, or his proudest moment.
 Small roles in films followed, not all of them were widely seen or appreciated, but it was his supporting role in the film The Usual Suspects (1995) that finally got the actor noticed.
 As the mumbling crook Freddie Fenster, Del Toro stole every scene.
 He received the Independent Spirit Award (ISA) for Best Supporting Actor and was an honoree at the Puerto Rico International Film Festival.
 Good roles finally started to come his way and he took home another Independent Spirit Award the following year for his supporting role in Basquiat (1996).

 A romantic leading man role in Excess Baggage (1997) gave Benicio the chance to expand his acting repetoire.
 He was hand-picked by the "IT" girl of the moment, Alicia Silverstone, to star with her in the film.
 The actor followed up with roles in offbeat films including Fear and Loathing in Las Vegas (1997) starring Johnny Depp, Snatch (2000) starring Brad Pitt, The Way of the Gun (2000) starring Ryan Phillippe, 2000's ensemble drama Traffic (for which he won a Golden Globe and an Oscar for Best Supporting Actor) about the drug world, and The Pledge (2001), written and directed by Sean Penn.
 In 2004, he received a second supporting actor Oscar nod, this time for his role as Jack, an ex-convict who has turned to religion to rebuild his life but may lose what he has gained in the wake of a terrible accident in 21 Grams (2003).
 In 2012, Benicio joined Oliver Stone's all-star cast for the film Savages, about two young men who face off against the Mexican drug cartel when their shared girlfriend is kidnapped.
-Most recently, he starred in Inherent Vice (2014), acted in Denis Villeneuve's Oscar-nominated action drama Sicario (2015) and voiced a part in the animated film The Little Prince (2015).
+He also starred in Inherent Vice (2014), acted in Denis Villeneuve's Oscar-nominated action drama Sicario (2015) and voiced a part in the animated film The Little Prince (2015).